pilatmartin/ib110hw/README.md

 turing.simulate(to_console=False, to_file=True, path="~/my_simulation.txt") # True
 ```

-The `TuringMachine` class contains the attribute `max_steps` to avoid infinite looping.
+The `BaseTuringMachine` class contains the attribute `max_steps` to avoid infinite looping.
 By default, it is set to 100.
 The calculation will halt if the simulation exceeds the value specified by this attribute.
 This can be an issue on larger inputs, so setting it to a bigger number may be needed.
 ```python
 turing.max_steps = 200
 ```